-To manually vent the tank, pull the ring supplied on the valve (as shown in the Fig.3) until all pressure or vacuum is relieved.
+To manually vent the tank, pull the ring supplied on the valve (Fig. 3) until all pressure or vacuum is relieved.

-5.2 Fill Plug/Filler Valve with Schrader Valve
+5.2 Fill Plug/Filler Valve (Fluid) with Schrader Valve (Nitrogen)

-Fill Plug with Schrader Valve (Fig. 4 A) or Filler Valve with Schrader Valve (Fig. 4 B) is provided to facilitate addition of dielectric fluid and Nitrogen to the tank.
+Fill Plug with Schrader Valve (Fig. 4A) or Filler Valve with Schrader Valve (Fig. 4B) is provided to facilitate addition of dielectric fluid and Nitrogen to the tank.